thomlake/Flimsy.jl/README.md

+# DANGER!
+This package is in a state of flux and is currently broken.

 # Flimsy.jl
 Flimsy.jl is a Julia package for expressing and training a rich class of machine learning models whose parameters are differentiable with respect to a scalar loss function, i.e., neural networks.